amluckydave/GO-MYO/README.md

 ### Reference

+% **DO NOT provide vital classification algorithm coding.

 % Python bindings for the Myo SDK: @NiklasRosenstein | myo-python

-% DO NOT provide vital classification algorithm coding.

 % You can check the media files about the real-time experiment (rawVideo.mp4, ba0.gif, etc).